 Winner.
 Winner.
 Chicken.
 Dinner.
 That is exactly what your family will say when you make this for them.
 Garlic crispy goodness on the outside, tender and succulent meat on the inside.
 And the whole finger lickin’ good thing totally applies here because you don’t want to waste any of the delicious garlic oil that is poured over the top.

 In my ever lasting quest to find amazing fried chicken recipes, I am always looking for different techniques.
-This recipe is a new technique I read about a few weeks ago.
+I read about a new fried chicken cooking technique a few weeks ago.
 The technique involves actually covering the chicken while it’s frying.
 This intrigued me because one of the hardest things about making fried chicken is getting the outside nice, brown and crispy while not undercooking the chicken.

 I was happy with the way that this chicken turned out.
 Actually really happy.
 Not only was the chicken perfectly cooked, the clean up was a lot easier too because cooking the chicken covered for the the majority of the time keeps the splatter to a minimum.